QuantInsti/AI-in-Trading-Workflow/README.md

 ## 🤝 How to Contribute

 Contributions are welcome!
 Whether it's reporting a bug, suggesting a new feature, improving documentation, or submitting a new implementation, your help is appreciated.
-Please refer to the `CONTRIBUTING.md` guide within the `ib_stock_setup` directory for initial guidelines.
+Please refer to the `CONTRIBUTING.md` guide within this main directory for initial guidelines.

 ## 📄 License